codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

 ```

 and all parts whose name or description contains 'php' will be listed.

-#### Requesting Additional Box Parts
-Any Codio users can request that the Codio team add additional Box Parts to the standard repository.
-Once added, it will become a standard item and available to all users.

-Codio subscribers will be given preference.

-To request a new Box Part, [create a new issue here](https://github.com/codio/boxparts/issues?page=1&state=open) and we'll get it dealt with as soon as we can.

 ##Installing Box Parts
 You can install one or more Box Parts as follows